 High-interest rates can also lead to overindebtedness, where borrowers take on more debt than they can afford to repay.

 It's important for online lenders to charge fair and reasonable interest rates so that borrowers are not taken advantage of.
 Sometimes, borrowers are forced to take loans from one app to pay the other due to very high-interest rates, which, again, can be avoided if every loan provider offers competitive interest rates.

 Many people in Kenya do not have a formal credit history, which can make it difficult for them to access credit.
-A credit history is a record of a person's borrowing and repayment activities, and it is used by lenders to assess the creditworthiness of potential borrowers.
+A credit history is a record of a person's borrowing and repayment activities that is used by lenders to assess the creditworthiness of potential borrowers.

 While the online loan industry has expanded access to credit in Kenya, there are still many people who do not have access to formal financial services and are unable to borrow from traditional banks or other lenders.

-The online loan industry in Kenya is becoming increasingly competitive, with many new entrants entering the market.
+The online lending apps industry in Kenya is becoming increasingly competitive, with many new entrants entering the market.
 This can lead to price wars and pressure on lenders to offer lower interest rates, which can make it more difficult for them to sustain their business.

-One issue that has been raised in the online loan industry in Kenya is the slow disbursement of loans.
+One issue that affects borrowers in Kenya is the slow disbursement of loans.
 This can be frustrating for borrowers who are relying on the loan to meet a financial need or who have made plans based on the availability of the loan.